 - Post-graduation support and provision of multiple educational pathways, mentorship, and additional job training, should participants choose to pursue other careers paths in the tech industry.

 Who are the target students?
 JTC participants demonstrate need through their shared history of incarceration or justice involvement.
 While participants are expected to have a base level of proficiency and a significant level of comfort navigating basic computer tasks for admission to the program, no prior programming experience is necessary.
 JTC works with partners to provide laptops for participants who do not own them, as laptops and/or home computers are required.
-When local health regulations permit and we return to in-person classes, remote attendance will be available for students residing outside of the NYC area.
+As we return to in-person classes, remote attendance will be available for students residing outside of the NYC area.